Vito Fossella: Early political work; election

-Fossella was a political protégé of Michael J. Petrides, a member of the city's School Board and a Staten Island political strategist.
+Fossella was a political protégé of Michael J. Petrides, a city school board member and a Staten Island political strategist.
 In 1990, Fossella changed his voter registration from the Democratic Party to become the family's first Republican.
 "I found myself voting more and more for Republicans," he said in 1997.
 "For the most part, my family reacted well.
 But still, I would love to have been a fly on the wall."
 Under Petrides' guidance, he joined the 1992 re-election campaign of Staten Island Congresswoman Susan Molinari and, in 1993, the mayoral campaign of Rudy Giuliani.

 Fossella's political career began in April 1994, when he won a special election to the New York City Council, representing Staten Island's South Shore and Mid-Island section.
 He replaced Councilman Alfred C. Cerullo III, who had left to become Commissioner of Consumer Affairs in the Rudy Giuliani administration.
 Fossella spent $92,000 in the election, in which he had five opponents.

 In November 1994, Fossella was reelected to the remaining three years of Cerullo's term, defeating Democrat Rosemarie Mangano.
 He served on the Council until November 1997.